 Monday 6 April

-Teaching from Colin Teevan on how to plot an episode – plus a workshop focusing on extracts from three students’ pilot scripts.
+Teaching from Colin Teevan – how to plot your serial; where to start and where to aim for both your series and your whole serial, plus exploring plot development – plus a workshop focusing on extracts from three students’ pilot scripts.

 Masterclass 2: Producer/Development executive